 Moving In Together?
-14 Relationship-Saving Tips From the Experts
+15 Relationship-Saving Tips From the Experts

 Moving Tips and Hacks

-Moving in together presents its own set of unique challenges, from splitting chores to divvying up money to figuring out how much time to spend together.
+Moving in together presents its own set of unique challenges, including splitting chores, sharing expenses, and figuring out how much time to spend together — and that’s just for starters.
+So, before moving in with your boyfriend or girlfriend, there are some things to discuss before moving in together.

-We spoke to three relationship experts for tips and advice on making moving in with a boyfriend go as smoothly as possible.
-From questions to ask before moving in together to other things to discuss before moving in together, consider this your moving-in-with-a-boyfriend checklist.
+We spoke to three relationship experts for tips and advice on how to make moving in with your partner go as smoothly as possible.
+From questions to ask before moving in together to important discussions you need to have, consider this your moving-in-together checklist.

 Commitment or convenience?
 One of the things to discuss before moving in together.

-1. Decide, Rather Than Slide, Into Moving In Together.
+1. Decide, Rather Than Slide, Into Moving In Together

 Regardless of all the external factors, it’s important to make a conscious decision that moving in together is the right next step for your relationship.

-"I see a lot of people moving in with their boyfriend because they want emotional nurturing or a mother/father figure to take care of them," she says.
+"I see a lot of people moving in with a boyfriend because they want emotional nurturing or a mother/father figure to take care of them," she says.
 "Others might be inclined to depend on their partner financially."

 Having a conversation about the goals and the whys of moving in together is a big first step toward making cohabitation a reality.
 Does one person think moving in together means marriage, while the other doesn’t?
 Would you rather be engaged before moving in with your partner?
 Or are you both okay with simply living together with no further commitment?